localstack-samples/sample-serverless-image-resizer-s3-lambda/README.md

     --auth-type NONE
 ```

-Copy the `FunctionUrl` from the response!
+Copy the `FunctionUrl` from the response, you will need it later to make the app work.

 ### Resizer Lambda